-Medicare Supplement providers are legally barred from selling more than one plan to the same person.
-However, different members of the same family or household can have their own plans, depending on their needs.
+Medicare Supplement providers are legally barred from selling multiple plans to the same person.
+However, depending on their needs, different members of the same family or household can have their own plans.

-If you’re concerned about not having enough coverage with just one Medicare Supplement plan, your best bet is to enroll with Plan F. This package offers every benefit included across Medigap, but you will need to pay more for that extensive coverage.
+Suppose you’re concerned about insufficient coverage with just one Medicare Supplement plan.
+In that case, your best bet is to enroll with Plan F. This package offers every benefit included across Medigap, but you will need to pay more for that extensive coverage.

 Researching New Jersey’s various providers and each package’s specific pros and cons can be time-consuming and confusing.
 Enrolling in a Medicare Supplement plan is often challenging for potential users.

-But if you’re looking to enhance your health coverage and spare yourself a headache, we are here to help.
+But if you want to enhance your health coverage and spare yourself a headache, we’re here to help.
 Our licensed insurance agents offer free service to all New Jersey residents and work with every Medicare Supplement provider so that we can bring you hassle-free coverage that leaves no stone unturned.

 Our team compares every rate for all New Jersey Medicare Supplement plans across the sea of providers so that you can get the rates and benefits that work for your budget and medical needs.
 Medicare Supplement coverage can help you live a happier, healthier life with peace of mind for your well-being, and we can help bring the best possible plan into your life today.

-Give us a call today to learn more about New Jersey’s Medicare options, or complete our online form to get connected with the best rates in your area.
+Call us today to learn more about New Jersey’s Medicare options, or complete our online form to connect with the best rates in your area.